-Tip = Left channel Ring = Right channel Sleeve = Common ground levels may be painfully loud with some earphones.
+Tip = Left channel Ring = Right channel Sleeve = Common ground

+WARNING: When we say the headphone amp is loud, we're not kidding.
+It can cause permanent ear damage.
+Even intermediate levels may be painfully loud with some earphones.
 BE CAREFUL!
-Always turn the ctl room/ submix [34] knob all the way down before connecting headphones.
+Always turn the ctl room/ submix fader all the way down before connecting headphones.
 Keep it down until you've put the phones on.
 Then turn it up slowly.
 Why?
 "Engineers who fry their ears find themselves with short careers."